cometbft/cometbft/docs/core/configuration.md

 # "$HOME/.cometbft" by default, but could be changed via $CMTHOME env variable
 # or --home cmd flag.

-# The version of CometBFT binary that created or
-# last modified the config file.
-Do not modify this.
-version = "0.34.x"

 #######################################################################
 ###                   Main Base Config Options                      ###
 #######################################################################